deislabs/hippo-cli/README.md

 The Bindle server is specified in the `BINDLE_URL` environment variable.
 (If you don't want to set the environment variable, pass the `-s` argument with the URL.)

-The Hippo URL is specified in the `HIPPO_SERVICE_URL` environment variable.
+The Hippo URL is specified in the `HIPPO_URL` environment variable.
 Hippo requires authentication: pass the username in `HIPPO_USERNAME` and the password in `HIPPO_PASSWORD`.
 (The equivalent command line options are `--hippo-url`, `--hippo-username` and `--hippo-password`.)